 Few sakes present the fragrant, bright but approachable layerings of fruit with florals and acidity.
 Top-shelf Ginjo brands in particular balance this elegant trio by adding jozo alcohol.
 Deepened by that alcohol, Ginjo often offers an elegant array of tart, sugar and bread notes without veering too heavy or acidic.
 The 60% or less polished rice mash used as its base helps ground this grade's light mouthfeel and body, with sips that fade into a smooth finish.

-To experience Ginjo-grade sake at its best, serve chilled or room temperature — particularly to reap its full floral bouquet.
+To experience Ginjo-grade sake at its best, serve chilled or at room temperature — particularly to reap its full floral bouquet.

 - Ginjo food pairings: Ginjo-type sake can pair widely with light and mild foods.

-As its name suggests, Daiginjo-grade sake is made in the ginjo style but in grater scale.
-This means highly polished rice leveled down to 50% or less its original weight, with exposed, starchy cores ready to sweeten and intensify this grade's unique profile.
+As its name suggests, Daiginjo-grade sake is made in the ginjo style but in greater scale.
+This means highly polished rice leveled down to 50% or less of its original weight with exposed, starchy cores ready to sweeten and intensify this grade's unique profile.

 Many brewmasters seek to harness those intense ginjoka aromas with their Daiginjo blends.
 Perfumed notes on the nose easily complement the fruity and even jammy flavors brought out by drinking this particular grade of sake, emphasized when brewer's alcohol is added to the finely trimmed fermented rice mash.

 Select Daiginjo sake for a lush, juicy sake that can be enjoyed solo or to lighten a range of dishes.
 Serve chilled.

 - Daiginjo food pairings: Daiginjo is great with popular Asian foods like pho, dim sum and mild pad thai.

 Additional Sake Terms and Classifications